PJSuoc/PJSuoc/README.md

 [Infographic](https://github.com/PJSuoc/quiet-conflicts/blob/main/static_final/static_final.pdf) and [Interactive Site](https://pjsuoc.github.io/conflict-migration/)

-Data Visualizations done during the Data Visualization CAPP course that focus on the conflicts that are rarely in the news cycle across the globe- how intense they are, what kinds of conflicts they are, and how organized violence may be impacting the migration of people across the globe.
+Data Visualizations done during the Data Visualization CAPP course focusing on the conflicts that are rarely in the news cycle across the globe- how intense they are, what kinds of conflicts they are, and how organized violence may be impacting the migration of people across the globe.
+Built with events data from the ACLED Violent Events Database and World Bank population data.

 Languages: Python, JavaScript, HTML, CSS